dccxi/ShiftParentheses.spoon/README.md

 # ShiftParentheses.spoon

 Supercharge your <kbd>shift</kbd> key.
-Tap it for <kbd>escape</kbd>.
+Tap it for parentheses.
 Hold it for <kbd>shift</kbd>.

 ### A more useful shift key

-As Steve Losh points out in his [Modern Space Cadet](http://stevelosh.com/blog/2012/10/a-modern-space-cadet/#shift-escape) post, there are "keys you hold down to change how other keys behave, but that (usually) don’t do anything if you use them on their own" (e.g., <kbd>shift</kbd>), and there are "keys that you press and release but don’t want to 'repeat' as you hold them" (e.g., <kbd>escape</kbd>).
+As Steve Losh points out in his [Modern Space Cadet](http://stevelosh.com/blog/2012/10/a-modern-space-cadet/#control-escape) post, there are "keys you hold down to change how other keys behave, but that (usually) don’t do anything if you use them on their own" (e.g., <kbd>shift</kbd>), and there are "keys that you press and release but don’t want to 'repeat' as you hold them" (e.g., parentheses).
 "There are two [distinctly] different ways to use [these keys] and they’re each only useful in one of those ways.
 This means that we can *combine* them onto a single key without losing any useful functionality!"

 With that in mind, we can teach the <kbd>shift</kbd> key to pull double duty:

-- If <kbd>shift</kbd> is pressed and released in isolation, we can interpret it as <kbd>escape</kbd>
+- If <kbd>shift</kbd> is pressed and released in isolation, we can generate a pair of parentheses and locate the cursor between them
 - If <kbd>shift</kbd> is held down and used in combination with another key, then we can let it provide the normal <kbd>shift</kbd> key behavior

 ## Dependencies